 Skidmore guarantees all full-time students the opportunity to live on campus for each year they are enrolled.
-Sophomore, Junior, and Senior students are eligible to apply to live off-campus.
+First-Year and Sophomore students are required to live on-campus.
+Junior and Senior students are eligible to apply to live off-campus.
+Residence halls are available for all class levels.
+Only Juniors and Seniors are eligible for an on-campus apartment space.
 Further requirements for living on campus are listed below: